Feed Your Holiday Soul: Comfort Food Recipes from Virginia Chefs and Artisans

 So who better than libation legend Todd Thrasher to supply the headlining cocktail for your holiday soiree?
 Thrasher’s spin on a classic “I am Virginia” Old Fashioned is sure to impress and nod to the nostalgia of Virginia.

-Even with all the accolades, Armstrong remains inspired by his Dublin upbringing, and time spent in the kitchen and in the garden with his father, whom he describes as “a natural, a great cook.”
+Even with all the accolades, Armstrong remains inspired by his Dublin upbringing and time spent in the kitchen and in the garden with his father, whom he describes as “a natural, a great cook.”
 Spiced beef is a big Dublin tradition at Christmastime, being served after Midnight Mass on Christmas Eve.
 He brings us this classic recipe of spiced beef sandwiches to bring some Irish flavor to any Christmas Eve soiree.

 Header Illustration is a collaboration between Miriam Weirich and VA Foodie.